 5. A small water bowl for personal use

 - Pets smell a plaque/germ-free bowl; EAT all their food, DRINK more water, & RINSE away more plaque

 Basic Obedience Class

 Basic obedience class is for a puppy between 8 weeks to six months of age.
 Whereas puppy kindergarten classes tend to focus more on socialization skills, basic obedience classes are designed to cover more ground.
-In this class, your pup does not only learn a whole new obedience skill set but he also learns many new lessons related to manner and good behavior.
-It’s a good opportunity to discuss with an experienced trainer any behaviors issues you might spot at home.
+In this class, your pup not only learns a whole new obedience skill set but also learns many new lessons related to the manner and good behavior.
+It’s a good opportunity to discuss with an experienced trainer any behavior issues you might spot at home.

 Your dog is not the only one who will benefit from this class, but you will also as you and your trainer work together to hone in your own training skills so you can later practice them at home with your dog, which is a great way to bond with your dog.

 Some skills that you and your pup can expect to learn are sit, down, come, stay, name call, heel, leave, and polite greeting.